psesh/psesh.github.io/index.md

 I'm a postdoctoral fellow at the [Department of Engineering, University of Cambridge](http://www.eng.cam.ac.uk).
 I am also a Group Leader in the [Data-Centric Engineering Programme at the Alan Turing Institute](https://www.turing.ac.uk/research/research-programmes/data-centric-engineering).
 I trained as a computational engineer with a focus in aerodynamics.

-My research broadly falls within the remit of aerospace data-centric engineering: applying existing (and developing novel) data-driven methods to aerospace data-sets for better inference and decision-making.
+My research area is *aerospace data-centric engineering*: applying existing, and developing novel data-driven algorithms and computational heuristics, to aerospace data-sets for better inference and decision-making.

 More specifically, my research interests include: